84 Financial Questions to Ask Your Partner

 Although broaching the subject of money can be tricky, figuring out the right financial questions to ask your partner can help make sure you're both on the same path.

 You know what’s cheaper than couples’ counseling?
-This free one-page guide and email series for a money date night, you’ll be able to have a peaceful, guided conversation to get you and your partner on the same page with your goals and finances.
+This free Money Night Done Right worksheet.
+Use it to start a peaceful, guided conversation to get you and your partner on the same page with your goals and finances.